 Those searching for traditional techniques for gilding on wood are probably thinking about water gilding.
 This is a technique that traces back to ancient times.
 Up until about the 19th century, water gilding was the only method for gilding on wood.

 If you’ve never tried water gilding, prepare yourself for a learning curve.
 As you’ll see, there are several steps and materials needed to use this technique for gilding wood furniture or other wooden items.

 Before starting to apply the gold leaves, prepare the surface.
 The surface preparation process involves creating a special primer.
-Ground chalk, rabbit skin glue (previously sheep skin glue was used), and water make up this special primer.
+Ground chalk, rabbit skin glue, and water are all included in this special primer.
 Apply this primer over a sanded surface.
 Multiple layers (between 10 and 12) are necessary to ensure that the surface is ready for the glue.
-Then, two layers of another substance called bole are applied to the wood where the gold will be burnished.
+Then, you apply two layers of another substance called bole to the wood, to burnish the gold.
 Applying Armenian bole helps provide a brighter finish behind the gold leaf and helps make the gold more reflective.

 After these steps are complete, you can begin placing the gold leaves on the item.
 This process involves applying the gold using water.
-The leaves are placed over the base layer of glue and covered with an additional layer of highly diluted skin glue.
+You can place the leaves over the base layer of glue and cover them with an additional layer of highly diluted skin glue.
 This helps make the gold more durable and leaves it with a matte finish.
 To increase the shine and brilliance of the gold, you can use an agate stone to burnish the finish.

 Starting around the 19th century, some individuals began using a wood gilding adhesive for a process called oil gilding.
 The adhesive, or gilding size, features dried linseed oil as a main ingredient.
 The process of applying pure gold leaf to a surface with this oil size was far less complex than that of water gilding.
 However, when gilding with an oil-based paste, one is not able to replicate the absolute brilliance of the gold you can achieve with water gilding.